AST-LW/math-operations-dev/README.md

     git push origin feature/my-new-feature
     ```

-5. **Raise a Pull Request (PR)**: Go to the repository on GitHub and raise a PR from your new branch to the `main` branch.
+5. **Raise a Pull Request (PR)**: Go to the repository on GitHub and raise a PR from your new branch to the `main` branch and also must be labelled as `automerge` as this is crucial for the auto-merge job to identify pull requests to merge upon successful completion of preceding checks.
 Provide a description of your changes and submit your PR.

 6. **Peer Review**: Ask a peer to review your PR, or invite yourself with another account as a collaborator to approve the changes.